CLCStriders/striders/_posts/2016-04-18-paul-northups-vlm-update-one-week-to-go.md

 **My plan for the day**

 I’m going up on Saturday.
 On my own.
 I’m kipping in the familiar surroundings of the little office I work in on my London days.
-Apart from meeting up with Juan to give him his race pack, it’s &#8216;me time&#8217;.
+Apart from meeting up with Juan to give him his race pack, it’s &#8216;me time'.
 I can do my own thing.
 I can get into the zone.
 I’m being completely selfish about the 24 hours before the event.
 My family will track me from home.

 Once on the starting line, I’m aiming to set off at just behind 7-min/mile pace.
 My plan is to run the first half at that even pace.
 The hope is that I feel strong and fresh enough then to push on and do the same again.
 Or, if my dreams come true, to put in a few sub 7-min miles in the second half and to run a negative split.
 We’ll see.
 It’s a long way and all sorts of things can happen.
 Especially in terms of the way I manage to stay fuelled and hydrated.